JTP709/SMS/readme.md

 ## How to Use:

-Any user may review the Inc-id-ents, Audits, or Action Items in the database.
+Any user may review the Incidents, Audits, or Action Items in the database.

 To submit a case or report, the user must login.

-Once the user is logged in, they may submit an Inc-id-ent, Audit, or Action Item.
-These options will be available on the s-id-ebar menu.
+Once the user is logged in, they may submit an incidents, Audit, or Action Item.
+These options will be available on the sidebar menu.
 All fields must be completed before the report can be submitted.

-Action Items are automatically submitted and attached to an Inc-id-ent Case or Audit.
-Indiv-id-ual Action Items related to safety may be submitted independantly.
+Action Items are automatically submitted and attached to an incidents Case or Audit.
+Individual Action Items related to safety may be submitted independantly.
 Once an Action Item has been completed, a logged in user may close the item.

-Users may only edit Inc-id-ents, Audits, or Action Items they have submitted themselves.
+Users may only edit Incidents, Audits, or Action Items they have submitted themselves.
 _________________________________________________________________

 ## API Endpoints:

 API endpoints are available to prov-id-e JSON formatted data from the database.
-* /inc-id-ents/json
+* /Incidents/json
-	* Prov-id-es all items in the inc-id-ents database.
+	* Prov-id-es all items in the Incidents database.
-* /inc-id-ents/json/-id-
+* /Incidents/json/-id-
-	* Prov-id-es a specific item in the inc-id-ents database by -id- number.
+	* Prov-id-es a specific item in the Incidents database by -id- number.
 	* Replace -id- with the case -id- number.
 * /audits/json
 	* Prov-id-es all items in the audits database.